Batrachomyomachia: Plot

-Psycharpax, the Mouse-Prince, having escaped a hunting cat, stops by the shore of a lake to drink, and encounters the Frog King Physignathus.
-Physignathus offers to show Psycharpax his kingdom, on the other side of the lake, and the Mouse agrees.
-Psycharpax climbs onto the Frog King's back, and Physignathus begins to swim across the lake.
+Psicharpax, the Mouse-Prince, having escaped a hunting cat (or a stoat), stops by the shore of a lake to drink, and encounters the Frog King Physignathus.
+Physignathus offers to show Psicharpax his kingdom, on the other side of the lake, and the Mouse agrees.
+Psicharpax climbs onto the Frog King's back, and Physignathus begins to swim across the lake.
 In the middle of the lake, they are confronted by a frightening water snake.
-Physignathus dives, forgetting about Psycharpax, who cannot swim, and drowns.
+Physignathus dives, forgetting about Psicharpax, who cannot swim, and drowns.

-On the bank, another Mouse witnesses Psycharpax' death, and informs the other Mice, who arm themselves for battle to avenge the Frog King's treachery, and send a herald to the Frogs with a declaration of war.
+On the bank, another Mouse witnesses Psicharpax's death, and informs the other Mice, who arm themselves for battle to avenge the Frog King's treachery, and send a herald to the Frogs with a declaration of war.
 The Frogs blame their King, who altogether denies the incident.
 In the meantime, Zeus, seeing the brewing war, proposes that the gods take sides, and specifically that Athena help the Mice.
-Athena refuses, saying that Mice have done her a lot of mischief.
-Eventually the gods decide to watch rather than get involved.
+Athena refuses, saying that the Mice have done her a lot of mischief, as have the Frogs, and that it would be more prudent for the gods to watch rather than get involved.
 A battle ensues, and the Mice prevail.
 Zeus summons a force of crabs to prevent the complete destruction of the Frogs.
 Powerless against the armoured crabs, the Mice retreat, and the one-day war ends at sundown.

+Characters

+Besides the familiar Greek gods, the Batrachomyomachia introduces a number of novel characters representing the leaders and warriors of the two armies, whose combat is described in stark and violent terms, resembling the battle scenes of the Iliad, but with arms consisting of sticks and needles, and armor made from nut shells, bean pods, straw, leaves, vegetables, and the skin of an excoriated cat.
+Much of the humour of the Batrachomyomachia is derived from this contrast, as well as the names of the warriors.
+The translations of these names are based on William Cowper's version.